py5coding/py5book/content/live_coding.md

 This feature is available for coders who use `*.py` files and coders who use Jupyter Notebooks.

+TODO: say something about module mode

 ## Live Coding Overview

-Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to delineate what Live Coding can and cannot do.
+Before explaining in detail how to use Live Coding, it would be best to first use a concrete example to delineate what Live Coding can and cannot handle.

-Consider the following Python code:
+Consider the following Python code for the below discussion.

 ```python
 import numpy as np